payberah/id2221/lab1/lab1.md

 <p align="center"><img src="logo/hadoop.png" alt="Hadoop Logo" width="350"/></p>
-# Lab 1 - Hadoop MapReduce and HDFS
+# Hadoop MapReduce and HDFS
 The following steps (Part 1 and Part 2) demonstrate how to install HDFS and create and run "word count" application with Hadoop MapReduce.
-Then, in Part 3, you are asked to implement ... with Hadoop MapReduce.
+Then, in Part 3, you are asked to implement a MapReduce code to get the top ten users by their reputation from a list.

 ## Part 1: HDFS